Eildon Hill: In folklore and media

 Than when, in Salmanca's cave,Him listed his magic wand to wave,The bells would ring in Notre Dame!Some of his skill he taught to me;And Warrior, I could say to theeThe words that cleft Eildon hills in three,And bridled the Tweed with a curb of stone:But to speak them were a deadly sin.

 James Hogg retold the legend in his 1823 novel The Three Perils of Man.

-Media

-This place was cited in the lyric of the song "Eiledon", from Big Country's The Seer album.
+The hill was cited in the lyric of the song "Eiledon", from Big Country's The Seer album.